-- 2 cups peeled, grated apple (about 3-4 medium apples) – see note
+- 2 cups peeled grated apple, (about 2 medium apples) – see note

-- Bake for 45-55 minutes, until a toothpick inserted into the center comes out clean (begin checking at 45 minutes).
+- Bake for 50-60 minutes, until a toothpick inserted into the center comes out clean (mine was done right around 53 minutes).

-- Cool pan on a wire rack for 15 minutes, then carefully remove from the pan and cool completely.
-Once cool, wrap and store overnight before slicing (see note).
+- Cool pan on a wire rack for 15 minutes, then carefully remove the bread from the pan and place on a wire rack to cool completely.

 - Whisk all ingredients until well combined.
 If necessary, add more powdered sugar to thicken or more cream to thin.
 Drizzle over the bread.